Having devices in the classroom for students can seem intimidating. How often should you use them? How do you use them?

 -Graphic Organizers: Putting graphic organizers on Google Slides has allowed them to always be accessible to my students.
 When they want to write a story during Work on Writing time (I use the Daily 5 model in my classroom,) they can just pull up the organizers and use one they want to develop their idea.
 I also have students use them throughout reading instruction.
 While they are useful for whatever story we are using for our curriculum, they are also great assessment tools for independent reading.
 Having them ready-to-go digitally allows students to use what organizer fits their book’s genre and content along with having the results readily accessible to me to assess as needed.
 You can upload photos of organizers you already use for a curriculum, create your own, or download my entire pack that’s ready-to-go.

 Obviously there are also more traditional ways that I use Google Slides.
 My students create presentations on Genius Hour projects, collaborate on science units, and more.

 So this is nothing groundbreaking, but I love using Google Docs to have students type rough drafts.
 The comment feature allows me to add in comments as students are working or after even the revising stage when they claim their piece is perfection.
 I like to add in questions that provoke them to think about how they could improve certain areas.
 Sometimes I do this in real time, and other times I will do this after we are done writing for the day and then they can enter the next day with personalized guidance right where they are writing.
 It’s also helpful since I use the Daily 5 model for ELA instruction.
 Students can work in partners during Work on Writing to write a story and work on different parts.

 The possibilities are endless when it comes to using the Google Suite to enhance instruction and the best part–it’s free!
 However, I have uploaded a lot of what I use in my own classroom to make your life a bit easier.
-Click below to check out just a few of the activities mentioned in this blog.
+Check out my Teachers Pay Teachers store for ready-to-go resources.